Myrtle Beach station (Atlantic Coast Line Railroad)

 Myrtle Beach Atlantic Coast Line Railroad Depot is a historic train station located at Myrtle Beach in Horry County, South Carolina.
 It was built in 1937 by the Atlantic Coast Line Railroad, and is one-story rectangular building was constructed with the standard ACL bi-level floor plan that has a raised freight room with steps leading down to the lobby/office area.
 It features exterior architectural detailing reflecting Colonial Revival, Craftsman, and Mission stylistic influences.

 It was listed on the National Register of Historic Places in 2002.

 Prior passenger services

-Until 1955 the Atlantic Coast Line Railroad ran passenger rail service from the station to Chadbourn, North Carolina, where a connection could be made to a train bound for Florence, South Carolina, Sumter, South Carolina and Columbia's Union Station to the west, and Wilmington, North Carolina to the east.
-At the start of the 1950s the train went beyond Chadbourn to Elrod, North Carolina, where a connection could be made to the ACL's Palmetto.
-From 1955, onward, there was only freight service from Myrtle Beach.
+Until 1955 the Atlantic Coast Line Railroad ran passenger rail service from the station along the Myrtle Beach Branch to Chadbourn, North Carolina, where a connection could be made to a train bound for Florence, South Carolina, Sumter, South Carolina and Columbia's Union Station to the west, and Wilmington, North Carolina to the east.
+By the start of the 1950's, the train went beyond Chadbourn to Elrod, North Carolina, where a connection could be made to the ACL's Palmetto.
+From 1955, onward, there was primarily freight service from Myrtle Beach, with the last passenger train departing on October 23, 1986.
+Horry County bought the railroad from CSX in 1984 using federal and state money.
+The state condemned the tracks east of the Intracoastal Waterway in 1988.
+As of 1996, the local and state governments had spent millions, including $4 million to repair the drawbridge over the waterway.
+Carolina Southern Railroad, which was leasing the railroad at the time, offered $425,000 to buy the line, intending for passenger service to resume and generate $1 million a year, but the county rejected the offer.
+Repairs to the waterway bridge were completed in 1997.